wearesho-team/react-context-locale/README.md

 ##### LangLink

-You can also use [react-router-dom](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom) to navigate on app with locale in url:
+You can also use [react-router-dom](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom) to navigate on app with locale prefix in url:

 ```tsx
 <LangLink to="/index" {...NavLinkProps}>